curiosity26/Go/README.md

 #### #FinallyNotFinally

+In some cases, the *finally callback* can be fired before the work is complete.
+If any asynchronous operations are still running after all the work has been triggered or the last work operation is invoked *without* the `next()` injectable.

+For instance, if Go is given three operations and the second operation is called asynchronously (without `next()`) and this operation takes longer to run than the third operation, then `finally()` would be fired before all the work is done.

-The `callback` can be fired before the work is complete if any asynchronous operations are still running after all the work has been triggered.
-If the last piece of work is injected `next()` then finally will wait for `next()` to be called from within the work, otherwise, once the last piece of work is triggered, `success` and `finally` will be triggered in that order.
+When the last piece of work is injected `next()` then finally will wait for `next()` to be called from within the work, otherwise, once the last piece of work is triggered, `success` and `finally` will be triggered, in that order, and the last piece of work could still be running.

 *Example*